 Duplex stainless steel grades and standards

-In the early stages of the development of duplex stainless steels, there were only a few grades, the most popular one among them being duplex stainless steel UNS S31803.
-As the development of new grades added, the grades of duplex stainless steels be categorised into two main types by their end application:
+In the early stages of the development of duplex stainless steel, there were only a few grades, the most popular among them being duplex stainless steel UNS S31803.
+As the development of new grades added, the grades of duplex stainless steel be categorised into two main types by their end application:

 - Lean and standard duplex stainless steels, which had more focus on increased strength and were to be used in mildly corrosive environments such as in structural applications.

 These categories are now identified by the pitting resistance equivalence number (PREN) which is calculated by a formula based on the composition of duplex stainless steels.

 Duplex stainless steel sub-groups are in the table below: